SyedNoorAliDev/Bank-System/HowItWorks.md

 7) In persons.txt we will enter data manually in the sequence: name, cnic, number.

-9) Comment the loadAll() function written on top of the driver and add client, then add accounts.
-After adding each one of them, Uncomment the loadAll() function and now, your Menu Driven code is ready to use.
+9) Comment loadCustomers() and loadAccounts in the loadAll() function in Driver Class.

+10) Now add any customer using cnic of the person, exit the program and uncomment the loadCustomers() function in loadAll() function.

+12) Add an account using cnic and opening amount.

+13) Exit the program and Uncomment the loadAccounts() function in loadAll() function.

+14) The Bank System is ready to use!